opencodeiiita/GoGit-3.0/info.md

-Hey I am Arpit Anand and I like to unistall and then reinstall instagram at least twice daily.
+Hey I am Arpit Anand from IITA and I like to unistall and then reinstall instagram at least twice daily.